Melting pot: Southeast Asia

 The term has been used to describe a number of countries in Southeast Asia.
 Given the region's location and importance to trade routes between China and the Western world, certain countries in the region have become ethnically diverse.
-In Vietnam, a relevant phenomenon is "tam giáo đồng nguyên", meaning the co-existence and co-influence of three major religious teaching schools (Confucianism, Buddhism and Taoism), which shows a process defined as "cultural addivity".
+In Vietnam, a relevant phenomenon is "tam giáo đồng nguyên" (lit.
+"Three spears, one point," idiomatically "three teachers, one lesson"), references the harmonious co-existence and mutually influencing teachings of the nation's three major religious schools, Confucianism, Buddhism, and Taoism, demonstrating a process described as "cultural addivity".